 - Evaluation of internal governance and the institution-wide controls

 - Evaluation of the risks to liquidity and funding.

 The evaluation is based on a common scoring.
 These Guidelines have been applicable since 01.01.2016.

-Furthermore, in the future, the currently unpublished EBA Guidelines on ICAAP and ILAAP Information will also act as a reference (EBA/CP/2015/26).
+Furthermore, the EBA Guidelines on ICAAP and ILAAP Information also act as a reference (EBA/GL/2016/10 Format: pdf).

 The legal basis for the risk review is defined in Article 69 para.
 2 BWG, Article 39 paras.
 1 and 2 BWG in conjunction with the KI-RMV and Article 39a BWG.
 Based on this, the competent authority shall check the adequacy of institution’s capital and liquidity taking into consideration the principle of proportionality in credit institutions and groups of credit institutions.